johlym/bunny_cdn/README.md

-    config.api_key = # The API key for your BunnyCDN account config.storage_zone = # The storage zone you want to work with config.access_key = # The password for your storage zone end
+    config.api_key = # The API key for your BunnyCDN account config.storage_zone = # The storage zone you want to work with config.access_key = # The password for your storage zone config.region = # The region in which the storage zone was originally created.
+If this is not set or is set to `eu`, the Gem will use the EU zone. end
 ```